 But, it’s no longer a utility vehicle, it’s more of a very capable “Chelsea Tractor.”

 The “Wolf” military version is now the best part of 25 years old, it’s been around a while.
-There is a very interesting and probably the most definitive series of articles, documenting the history of Land Rover in military use written by Bob Morrison.
+There is a very fascinating and probably the most definitive series of articles, documenting the history of Land Rover in military use written by Bob Morrison.

 You can access them here.

 For a period of time, a MOD disposal contractor has had a constant flow of Wolf 90 TUL and Wolf 110 TUM, through their auction yard, all in various states of disrepair.
 I understand that the main reason that the 90 is being disposed of across the fleet is due to its limited payload.
-(3350kg GVW).
+(3350 kg GVW).
 However, I’ve been surprised just how many 110 are up for disposal, with plenty available in each auction catalogue for some months.
 I understand the rationale for getting rid of the damaged or dilapidated.
 But interestingly, a very recent announcement is the sale by the MOD via ARMSCOR the procurement agency of the South African Department of Defence, of Land Rover and a number of other vehicles and equipment.
 It is my assumption that these will be the A1 grade.
 You can access the PDF sales brochure here.

 So, have the MOD found a replacement without telling anyone? or has the army shrunk to such a size that we don’t need as many?